-- as a tiled national vector dataset in ESRI[®] Shapefile format; - as a tiled national raster dataset in TIFF (Tagged Image File Format); and - a sample area of vector data in Geography Markup Language (GML) for evaluation.
+- as a tiled national vector dataset in ESRI® Shapefile format; - as a tiled national raster dataset in TIFF (Tagged Image File Format); and - as a tiled national set of vector data in Geography Markup Language (GML).

 The product can be used as mapping in its own right or can be used to provide a flexible geographic context reference for customers' overlay information.